MatthewLoller/VF_BigHippo_UNCHAINED/README.md

 ## Description
-This EPIC version of the BigHippo Serverless project fulfills the MVP of Building a Serverless Plugin triggered Lambda function to read an object from S3 and write into a Dynamo table.
+This is an R&D Expansion of the EPIC version of the BigHippo project.
+This is a working copy, and will be implementing more features to this.
+The BigHippo Serverless project fulfills the MVP of Building a Serverless Plugin triggered Lambda function to read an object from S3 and write into a Dynamo table.
 This version also deploys an Hippo Manager Angular application to S3, served by Cloudfront.
 There was an extra Plugin created to run a PowerShell script that builds the node_modules and project, writes a new API gateway endpoint to the environment.{stage}.ts file, and deploys published files to S3.
 Ontop of deploying the app, there is an extra Lambda function in there triggered by an S3 event to add a CloudFront Invalidation.
 API Gateway is configured to serve a whole set of RESTful CRUD endpoints which serves data to the Angular Web Application.
 The Angular Web App has a quick dashboard and table to perform CRUD operations.
 I think thats it...
 ## Diagrams

 ### MVP CloudFormation Resources